Schedule a Publication

 Calendar conditions

-For example setting a variable named ENDOFMONTH to have a date of ** (month) 28 (day) **** (year) would become active on the 28th day of every month.
+For example, setting a variable named ENDOFMONTH with a date of ** (month) 28 (day) **** (year) would become active on the 28th day of every month.

-There are two inputs for Calendar Events and both are treated as truth-sets.
-A report will be deemed eligible for publishing if EITHER ALL variables in input one are true OR ALL variables in input two are true.
+There are two inputs for calendar events, both treated as truth-sets.
+A report will be deemed eligible for publishing if either all variables in input one are true, or all variables in input two are true.

 Add Calendar Event